 Extremity x-ray Risks

 There is low-level radiation exposure.
-X-rays are monitored and regulated to provide the minimum amount of radiation exposure needed to produce the image.
+X-rays are monitored and regulated to provide the smallest amount of radiation exposure needed to make the image.
 Most experts feel that the risk is low compared with the benefits.

 Pregnant women and children are more sensitive to the risks of an x-ray.